maromei/addnotespace/README.md

 - implement update message
 - separate run bulk/single logic from the error windows
 - whether to include single file names in the NoteValue dataclass is messy

+## Standing Changes for Version 0.2.0

+- Added message for new releases
+- If a file is selected for a single run, the new filename will be automatically set.
+It uses the same folder and file name with the bulk suffix.
+Should the suffix be empty, "_note" will be used.